 Nine killed in Gaza as bakery fire spreads through packed market

-At least nine people were killed and 60 injured on Thursday when a bakery fire spread through a crowded market in a refugee camp in the Gaza Strip, health officials said.
+At least nine people were killed and 60 injured on Thursday when a bakery fire swept through a crowded market in a refugee camp in the Gaza Strip, health officials said.

-Four children and three women were among the dead and 14 of the injured were in critical condition, according to the Palestinian health ministry.
-Witnesses said they heard an explosion come from a bakery in the Nusseirat camp in central Gaza before a blaze engulfed the bakery and quickly spread to nearby stores, factories and cars parked along the street.
+Six children were among the dead and 14 of the injured were in critical condition, according to the Palestinian health ministry.
+Witnesses said they heard an explosion come from a bakery in the Nusseirat camp in central Gaza before a blaze engulfed the bakery and quickly spread to nearby stores, factories, and cars parked along the street.

+Gaza's interior ministry, which is run by the enclave's Islamist rulers Hamas, said the fire resulted from a gas leak inside one of the bakeries which caused several cooking gas bottles to explode.
+Large numbers of civilians rushed to help firefighters put out the flames.
+Smoke rising over the refugee camp could be seen from miles away.

+"People started to run towards the sound but then a huge fire broke out...it was horrifying," said Ishaq Kuhail, 24, who owns a nearby cellphone shop.
+"I have never seen anything like it."
+The fire was eventually put out after over three hours of work by firefighters and civilians, said Mohammad Mahmoud, 38.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)